ActualCassandra/SecuringMultiVendorCloudsPart3/README.md

 ## Badges and how to claim

-**Cloud Skills Challenge not yet live, will be created later in April 2022.**
+**Cloud Skills Challenge not yet live, will be created in May 2022.**

 Silver – Complete cloud skills challenge **and** be registered for the event.